shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 When the *mol* keyword is used, the *full_energy* option also includes the intramolecular energy of inserted and deleted molecules, whereas this energy is not included when *full_energy* is not used.
 If this is not desired, the *intra_energy* keyword can be used to define an amount of energy that is subtracted from the final energy when a molecule is inserted, and subtracted from the initial energy when a molecule is deleted.
 For molecules that have a non-zero intramolecular energy, this will ensure roughly the same behavior whether or not the *full_energy* option is used.

-Inserted atoms and molecules are assigned random velocities based on the specified temperature :math:`T`.
+Inserted atoms and molecules are assigned random velocities based on the specified temperature *T*.
 Because the relative velocity of all atoms in the molecule is zero, this may result in inserted molecules that are systematically too cold.
 In addition, the intramolecular potential energy of the inserted molecule may cause the kinetic energy of the molecule to quickly increase or decrease after insertion.
 The *tfac_insert* keyword allows the user to counteract these effects by changing the temperature used to assign velocities to inserted atoms and molecules by a constant factor.
 For a particular application, some experimentation may be required to find a value of *tfac_insert* that results in inserted molecules that equilibrate quickly to the correct temperature.